CA-CST-SII/Software-Standards/Java_Standards.md

 It took the C++ community several years to decide on how to use exceptions.
 This is ongoing in the Java community.
 If not used correctly, exceptions can slow down programs, as it takes memory and CPU power to create, throw, and catch exceptions.
 If overused, exceptions make the code difficult to read and frustrating for the programmers using the API.

-====The Nature of Exceptions====
+####The Nature of Exceptions####
 There are three different situations that cause exceptions to be thrown:
-*Exceptions due to programming errors: In this category, exceptions are generated due to programming errors (e.g., NullPointerException and IllegalArgumentException).
+* Exceptions due to programming errors: In this category, exceptions are generated due to programming errors (e.g., NullPointerException and IllegalArgumentException).
 The client code usually cannot do anything about programming errors.
-*Exceptions due to client code errors: Client code attempts something not allowed by the API, and thereby violates its contract.
+* Exceptions due to client code errors: Client code attempts something not allowed by the API, and thereby violates its contract.
 The client can take some alternative course of action, if there is useful information provided in the exception.
 For example: an exception is thrown while parsing an XML document that is not well-formed.
 The exception contains useful information about the location in the XML document that causes the problem.
 The client can use this information to take recovery steps.
-*Exceptions due to resource failures: Exceptions that get generated when resources fail.
+* Exceptions due to resource failures: Exceptions that get generated when resources fail.
 For example: the system runs out of memory or a network connection fails.
 The client's response to resource failures is context- driven.
 The client can retry the operation after some time or just log the resource failure and bring the application to a halt.

-====Types of Exceptions in Java====
+####Types of Exceptions in Java####
 Java defines two kinds of exceptions:
-*Checked exceptions: Exceptions that inherit from the Exception class are checked exceptions.
+* Checked exceptions: Exceptions that inherit from the Exception class are checked exceptions.
 Client code has to handle the checked exceptions thrown by the API, either in a catch clause or by forwarding it outward with the throws clause.
-*Unchecked exceptions: RuntimeException also extends from Exception.
+* Unchecked exceptions: RuntimeException also extends from Exception.
 However, all of the exceptions that inherit from RuntimeException get special treatment.
 There is no requirement for the client code to deal with them, and hence they are called unchecked exceptions.
 By way of example, the following shows the hierarchy for NullPointerException:

 <p align="center">